upasadena/interactive-cyoa-tutorial/docs/mechanics/points-and-scores.md

-    A lot of ICYOA players use mobile to play CYOAs, therefore if you want to make a CYOA that has a lot of Point Types accommodating to mobile users, it is suggested that you create a [Point Tabs] menu.
+    A lot of ICYOA players use mobile to play CYOAs, therefore if you want to make a CYOA that has a lot of Point Types accommodating to mobile users, it is suggested that you create a Point Tabs menu by [hiding points](hide-points), and putting the ID of the choice in the tabs menu in the **Id Needed To Show** input.

-[Point Tabs]: /appendix/reference/#show-points-emnu
+[hide-points]: /appendix/reference/#hide-point-types

 ### The Point Types Menu
 To open the menu, go into **[the Sidebar]** → **Open Features** → **Manage